Often people assume that the meaning of symbols is easier to comprehend than written text. Most of the time, this assumption is wrong.

 In Europe, we have always been aware that there are many languages.
 The sign on the top right has been used for a long time.
 Later a variant was added where the word Exit is put next to the image.

 I will spare you the discussion about the lack of doors on these signs.
-Anyone who knows the sign will remark: Oh, but there are doors!
+Anyone who knows the sign will remark: Oh, but those white parts are doors!
 In fact, they are just squares and if you don’t recognize them as doors the sign fails its intention.

 If you want to know more about this, you can read it here: The Big Red Word vs. the Little Green Man.

 The icon on the blue board has been developed for the Dutch railways (NS).
 Research from several years ago showed that an astounding 48% of travellers did not know what it meant.
-So also that sign now has a variant with text.
+Also that sign now has a variant with text.

 Do you also think that sign on the bottom is funny?
-I hope it means that there is a lift or some kind of a slope for the disabled in the direction indicated and that it doesn’t lead to the stairs!
+I hope it means that there is a lift or a slope for the disabled in the direction indicated and that it doesn’t lead to the stairs!

 Related: Symbols and Trends